KakoytoChel1/telegram-remote-computer-manager/README.md

 ![Preview](Images/trc_img1.png)

-**"Telegram remote control - TRC"** - is a pet-project application designed for remote control of some computer functions via a bot in Telegram messenger, developed using **WPF .NET Core**.
+**"Telegram remote control - TRC"** - is a project application designed for remote control of some computer functions via a bot in Telegram messenger, developed using **WPF .NET Core**.
 The main functions include:
 - Changing the brightness of the computer monitor,
 - Changing the overall volume of the system,
 - Taking a screenshot in real time,